agrudt/Blasteroids-Site/index.md

 In response to this, we adjusted the game so that events would happen based on time rather than based on frames.
 We also anchored UI elements to different parts of the screen so that they would remain in consistent places no matter the size of the screen they are played on.

 ### Final Playtest
 We sent out the game along with a survey to people we knew, along with posting it online.
 The overall responses were mixed.
 Many players thought the difficulty was too hard, none was able to acheive a very high final score.
-3 people mentioned that they wished that the lasers would move faster.
+4 people mentioned that they wished that the lasers would move faster, and 6 of 8 survey respondents claimed it was too difficult overall.
+Half failed to get a score of 1000, enough for the first powerup to activate.

-As a result of this, we decided ito increase the speed of the lasers from 80 to 100.
+As a result of this, we decided ito increase the speed of the lasers from 80 to 110.
+We lowered the asteroid health from 4 to 3.
 We also included some minor quality of life improvements, such as making the asteroids rotate as they fell and having the ship flash red when hit.

 ### Markdown